-Board games are great for long weekends, lazy afternoons and those days when you just can't think of anything else to craft out of an egg box - and, of course, Christmas.
+Board games are great for long weekends, lazy afternoons and those days when you just can't think of anything else to craft out of an egg box.

 It can be tricky, though, to find board games that the whole family can enjoy.
 If you have toddlers, they get bored easily and can't play with small parts.
 If you have older children, they need more stimulation and imaginative games to play.